News

 Our bodies treat threats to how others perceive us as distinct from other forms of stress.

-In one common protocol, participants delivered a speech and performed mental arithmetic aloud before stone-faced evaluators who offered no encouragement and demanded they restart whenever they made a mistake.
-Sounds stressful?
+In one common protocol, participants delivered a speech and performed mental arithmetic aloud before stone-faced evaluators who offered no encouragement and demanded that they restart whenever they made a mistake.
+Sound stressful?
 Well, it is.
 Under these conditions, cortisol responses were nearly three times as large as in equally difficult tasks without social evaluation.

 A follow-up study confirmed the mechanism.
 When participants faced evaluators, they reported significantly greater shame and lower social self-esteem.
 Shame correlated directly with cortisol reactivity; the threat of being seen as inadequate—not the challenge itself—drove the hormonal response.